 Sicilian Defense, Sozin (with…a6 &…b5)

 Sicilian Defense, Kan (5.Bd3)

 Sicilian Defense, Richter-Rauzer Attack

 I hope that you liked this article and it has helped you a lot.
-Please feel free to check out our articles about strategies in chess and cool chess sets.
+Please feel free to check out our articles about great players like Kasparov,Aronian and Judit Polgar, and cool chess sets.
 Also, if you think that someone may benefit from this article, please share this article with them.
-Enjoy playing chess.
+Enjoy chess.